-In both the documentary film, Gangland Wire, and the companion book, Leaving Vegas, Gary Jenkins tells the story of the Kansas City F.B.I. and the Kansas City Police Intelligence Unit, investigated into how the midwest la Cosa Nostra families used Teamster’s pension fund money to finance the straw owner of Las Vegas casinos.
+In both the documentary film Gangland Wire and the companion book, Leaving Vegas, Gary Jenkins tells the story of the Kansas City F.B.I. and the Kansas City Police Intelligence Unit, investigating how the midwest la Cosa Nostra families used Teamster’s pension fund money to finance the straw owner of Las Vegas casinos.
 The price for casino owners to obtain loan approvals was high.
-Chicago, Cleveland, Chicago, and Kansas City mob bosses ordered “strawman” casino owner, Allan Glick to give casino jobs to mob pawns.
+Chicago, Cleveland, Chicago, and Kansas City mob bosses ordered “strawman” casino owner Allan Glick to give casino jobs to mob pawns.
 These mob underlings skimmed cash from the counting rooms and sent it back to the midwest mob bosses.
 Jenkins was able to obtain hours of the recordings used as evidence to convict the la Cosa Nostra bosses in Chicago, Milwaukee, Cleveland, and Kansas City of conspiracy to skim money from casinos.
-He made extensive use of the audio clips in Gangland Wire and Leaving Vegas.
-In the film, the viewer will hear out of the mobster’s own mouths just how they conducted their business.
+He extensively used the audio clips in Gangland Wire and Leaving Vegas.
+In the film, the viewer will hear out of the mouths of the mobsters how they conducted their business.
 For example, the viewer will hear Kansas City Mob bosses discussing problems with Frank “Lefty” Rosenthal.
 In his great film, Casino, Martin Scorsese based Robert DeNiro’s Ace Rothstein character on “Lefty” Rosenthal.

 For the documentary and book, Gary obtained copies of ledger notes kept by Tuffy DeLuna.
-In that ledger, DeLuna kept detailed notes about the Mob’s Las Vegas activities.
-In the book, Leaving Vegas: How FBI Wiretaps Ended Mob Domination of Las Vegas Casinos, Gary created video clips with the actual wiretap audio with captions and the book contains many links to these audio clips.
+DeLuna kept detailed notes about the Mob’s Las Vegas activities in that ledger.
+In the book Leaving Vegas: How FBI Wiretaps Ended Mob Domination of Las Vegas Casinos, Gary created video clips with the actual wiretap audio with captions.
+The book contains many links to these audio clips.

 Other works by Gary Jenkins